hands-on-engineering/labs/ltspice/lab1/planning.md

 #### The resistor

 A resistor is a device which impedes current.
+It _always_ drops voltage.

 A resistor is an excellent example of an almost perfect "Ohmic" device.
 An ohmic device is one which follows Ohm's Law, `V = IR`, at least for some particular range of current (called the linear region).